-I collect, use and am responsible for personal information about you.
-When I do this, I am the controller of this information for the purposes of the GDPR and the Data Protection Act 2018.
-All the information that I hold about you is provided to or gathered by me or those instructing me in the course of your case and/or proceedings.
-Your solicitor and/or I will tell you why we need the information and how we will use it.
+DAVID BROUNGER collects, uses and is responsible for personal information about you.
+When I do this I am the 'controller' of this information for the purposes of the GDPR and the Data Protection Act 2018.

 If you need to contact me about your data or the processing carried out you can use the contact details at the end of this document.